 - 12.4.1 An MKCC operator should have a premises within the district and this address will be specified on the licence granted.
 Physical records required to be kept by the Operator should be retained at this address.
-Depending on the nature of the operation there can be occasions when an operator will require more than one operator licence for different locations within the borough. - 12.4.2 The Council will not normally grant a licence to an operator whose premises are located outside the district.
+Depending on the nature of the operation there can be occasions when an operator will require more than one operator licence for different locations within the borough. - 12.4.2 The Council will not normally grant a new licence to an operator whose premises are located outside the district.
 This is to ensure that proper regulation and enforcement measures can be taken by the Council.
-The legislation does not restrict where an Operator is based and a licence may be granted to an operator whose premises is outside of the district.
-In such instances that operator must satisfy the Council that they will be providing the facilities for individuals within Milton Keynes to book Milton Keynes licenced private hire vehicles.
-In addition, the operator's base should be within a reasonable distance of Milton Keynes (i.e. neighbouring districts) or other reasonable measures are in place to permit adequate enforcement. - 12.4.3 It is the responsibility of an operator to ensure that appropriate planning consent exists for the operational address to be used for their business purposes.
+However, the legislation does not restrict where an Operator is based and a licence may be renewed/granted to an operator whose premises is just outside of the district (this can occur when a licensed MK Operator moves home/business that falls just outside of the borough).
+In such instances that operator must satisfy the Council that they will still be providing the facilities for individuals within Milton Keynes to book Milton Keynes licenced private hire vehicles.
+In addition, the operator's base should be within a reasonable distance of Milton Keynes (i.e. neighbouring districts only) or other reasonable measures are in place to permit adequate enforcement. - 12.4.3 It is the responsibility of an operator to ensure that appropriate planning consent exists for the operational address to be used for their business purposes.